Billingshurst – St Mary

 The north aisle was added shortly after the tower, for the arcade has plain and relatively crude piers and steeply pointed double-chamfered arches.
 The south aisle is more problematic, as the arcade was renewed in 1866, with three instead of four bays (B 24 p821), and the external detail is later.
 The previous arches were round-headed (ibid), but the re-used octagonal piers look late C13 and as it is unlikely there was an aisle before then, the round heads were probably post-Reformation.
 The arch from the south chapel into the aisle has a head with wave-mouldings, also a late C13 feature.

-The south chapel, though refaced, is C13, with lancets and a chamfered doorway.
+The south chapel has been partly refaced, but enough survives to show it is C13 with lancets and a chamfered doorway.
 So, probably was the chancel, though only the main trusses of the seven-canted roof can still be of this date.
-The north chapel is C19 but part of the respond of the arch to the chancel looks old, though Adelaide Tracy (1849) (II, 89) shows no sign of a predecessor.
+The north chapel, used as a vestry. is C19 but part of the respond of the arch to the chancel looks old, though Adelaide Tracy (1849) (II, 89) shows no sign of a predecessor in this position.

 The broach spire, incorporating bell-louvres, is as tall as the tower.
 Like the west doorway and four-centred west and north openings, it is probably C16.
 The tower was unchanged in height and a north-west buttress, not bonded in and clearly added, possibly at this time, hints at structural problems.
-These could also explain the strengthening of the tower arch inside, with an inner order on small shafts.
+These could also explain the strengthening of the tower arch inside, with an inner order on small shafts, which causes it to seem disproportionately small.
 An area of renewed masonry on the east side may also be connected.

 In the post-Reformation period, dormers were added to both aisle roofs, as shown by Quartermain and Adelaide Tracy and probably intended for galleries; the latter also depicts a segment-headed east window that looks C18.
 None of these survives, but a fine west porch of around 1600 has open turned balusters in the sides and brick in-filling.